Skipity/v0-plum-candy-website/Plum Candy chapter 1.md

 “Huh?”
 Bennet asked.

 “Where does your broad live?”
 Noelan said slowly, enunciating every word, like he was talking to a slow child, or a sputtering suspect.
-“We’re going to help out with your... about-to-be-kidnapped-princess problem.”
+“We’ll head there now.
+Protect your little princess.”

 Bennet opened his mouth to spit out some excuse, but the words got somehow stuck when he caught Noelan’s glare.
-There was something in those eyes — the confidence, the danger — that made Bennet recall how effortlessly he’d been subdued.
-Suddenly, the idea of a stranger helping didn’t seem so far-fetched.
+He slumped back in his seat, suddenly corporative.

-He slumped back in his seat, “Hang a left up past them elk, over there.”
+“Hang a left up past them elk, over there.”
 Despite the chill, sweat was beading Bennet’s brow.